pradhp1999/dhruva/README.md

                         }] `
 - To make UDP/TCP calls, it is same as CP.
 - To make TLS calls
-    - 2 more env variables needs to be passed.
-Give valid data for both.
+    - Following environment variables have to bet set in Intellij, with certificate and private key file contents as its value respectively.
     1. `sipCertificate`
     2. `sipPrivateKey`